enthought/traits/_sources/traits_user_manual/advanced.txt

 specifying only the wildcard character for the attribute name::

     # all_wildcard.py --- Example of trait attribute wildcard rules
-    from enthought.traits.api import Any, HasTraits, Int, Str
+    from traits.api import Any, HasTraits, Int, Str

     class Person ( HasTraits ):